 - Your customer pays the factoring company.
 The factoring company then sends you any remaining cash due, minus a nominal factoring fee.

 There are both recourse and non-recourse factors, meaning sometimes you’ll be responsible for paying back the factoring company if your customer doesn’t pay, and other times the factoring company accepts responsibility for non-paying clients.
 In any case, non-payment is rare because factors typically perform credit checks on your customers before accepting invoices and will let you know how creditworthy each client is.

 Factoring fees will vary based on several considerations, such as the number of transactions you do with your factoring company, the value of the invoice, and invoicing terms, but will usually land somewhere between one and five percent of an invoice’s value.

-Companies That Use PO Financing and Factoring
+Companies That Use Purchase Order Financing and Invoice Factoring

 - Importers and Exporters of Finished Goods

 Qualifying for PO financing and factoring is more about the strength of your customers and suppliers than your personal or business credit.
 That’s because the inventory or invoices are considered assets, which serve as collateral for you, and any debt involved is expected to be paid by your customer.